What is live streaming?

 Why are live streaming platforms so popular?

-Live streaming is highly appealing to children and young people as it presents the chance for them to be a creator, a presenter and to be seen by a potentially huge audience.
+Live streaming is highly appealing to children and young people as it presents the chance for them to be a creator, a presenter and to be seen by an audience.
 You can broadcast anything you are doing across the world without delay or edit.
-With the popularity of live streaming platforms, such a YouNow and Live.ly, continuing to rise, other more conventional social media platforms have branched out into the world of live streaming with Facebook introducing Facebook Live and Twitter launching Periscope, to name a few.
+With the popularity of live streaming platforms, such as YouNow and Live.ly, continuing to rise, other more conventional social media platforms have branched out into the world of live streaming with Facebook introducing Facebook Live and Twitter launching Periscope, to name a few.

 What are the opportunities and risks of live streaming?

 Despite the clear opportunities and gratification that live streaming presents, it is important to remember that live streaming can be both unpredictable and hard to moderate which is understandably worrying for parents and carers.
 There have been stories in the news about live streaming being used to broadcast abusive or harmful behaviour, young people being involved in accidents whilst live-streaming and children viewing inappropriate live streamed content that they weren’t expecting to see.

 As with any form of social media, there are risks such as: